mwiatrzyk/modelity/docs/source/guide.rst

 an access to model's instance via `self` argument (if defined).
 The return value of a field preprocessor is either passed to a next preprocessor (if more than one are defined) or set inside a model as a final value for a field.
-To declare a postprocessor, :func:`modelity.model.field_postprocessor` decorator must be used.
+To declare a postprocessor, :func:`modelity.hooks.field_postprocessor` decorator must be used.

 Now let's take a dive into possible use cases.